-Red crabs are endemic to Christmas Island, a tiny island hidden in the midst of the Indian Ocean.
+Red crabs are endemic to Christmas Island, a tiny island hidden in the vast Indian Ocean.
 More than 120 million red crabs can be found along the rainforest floor, in dirt burrows, or in hidden crevices throughout the year, perfectly adapted to their surrounds and slower-paced lifestyle of the island itself.

 With The Tailor’s emphasis on off-the-beaten-path and five-star Australian travel, we work with remote luxury eco-accommodations such as Swell Lodge and can create an itinerary to witness this natural wonder.
-Located inside a coastal national park, staying at this eco-chalet is one of the best spots on the island to experience the migration, and provides a litany of other immersive natural activities.
-Walk along jungle tracks carpeted in a sea of red crabs on a once-in-a-lifetime experience, snorkel waters filled with other aquatic life, and enjoy elevated encounters organised by our talented Travel Designers including bespoke diving journeys, fishing charters, and more.
+As the only accommodation located inside the Christmas Island National Park, staying at this eco-chalet is one of the best spots on the island to experience the migration, and provides a litany of other immersive natural activities in luxurious exclusivity.
+Walk along jungle tracks carpeted in a sea of red crabs on a once-in-a-lifetime experience, snorkel waters teeming with marine life, and enjoy elevated encounters organised by our talented Travel Designers including bespoke diving journeys, fishing charters, and more.

 Christmas Island is a remote and beautiful and unique location, and its annual Red Crab Migration is a memorable time to delve into secluded luxury and discover nature at its most phenomenal.
 Contact our talented Travel Designers today to discover an island living in harmony with its most unique natural events.